kuspia/MERN_course/NodeJS.md

 ok so we will learn session management now which is very very important ok ?

-but wai tbefore tht u should knw we also have concept of local storgae like you might have seen code being retirved from your local storgae and remember session is lost as soon as tab changes or you close the window.
+but wait before tht u should knw we also have concept of local storgae like you might have seen code being retirved from your local storgae.

+> A session will contain some unique data about that client to allow the server to keep track of the user's state.
+In session-based authentication, the user's state is stored in the server's memory or a database.

 so let's start !!